nullstack/nullstack.github.io/articles/rendering-component.md

 ## Lists

-You can map over lists without declaring a key
+You can map over lists without declaring a key.

-Lists that may change length must be wrapped in a parent element just for them
+Lists that may change length must be wrapped in a parent element just for them.

 ```jsx
 <ul>